The write path to compaction

 Memtables and SSTables are maintained per table.
 SSTables are immutable, not written to again after the memtable is flushed.
 Consequently, a partition is typically stored across multiple SSTable files.

-A list of primary keys and the start position of rows in the data file.
+A list of partition keys and the start position of rows in the data file (on disk)

 Periodic compaction is essential to a healthy Cassandra database because Cassandra does not insert/update in place.
-In-place updates necessitate a random I/O operation, which is not performant.
 As inserts/updates occur, instead of overwriting the rows, Cassandra writes a new timestamped version of the inserted or updated data in another SSTable.
-You manage the accumulation of SSTables on disk manually or automatically using compaction.
+Cassandra manages the accumulation of SSTables on disk using compaction.

-Cassandra also does not delete in place.
+Cassandra also does not delete in place because the SSTable is immutable.
 Instead, Cassandra marks data to be deleted using a tombstone.
-Data marked with a tombstone exists for a configured time period defined by the gc_grace_seconds value set on the table.
-You also manage the deletion of data from SSTables using compaction.
+Tombstones exist for a configured time period defined by the gc_grace_seconds value set on the table.
+During compaction, there is a temporary spike in disk space usage and disk I/O because the old and new SSTables co-exist.
 This diagram depicts the compaction process:

 Compaction merges the data in each SSTable data by partition key, selecting the latest data for storage based on its timestamp.
-After evicting tombstones and removing deleted data, columns, and rows, the compaction process sorts SSTables, and then consolidates tables into a single table.
+Cassandra can merge the data performantly, without random IO, because rows are sorted by partition key within each SSTable.
+After evicting tombstones and removing deleted data, columns, and rows, the compaction process consolidates SSTables into a single file.
+The old SSTable files are deleted as soon as any pending reads finish using the files.
+Disk space occupied by old SSTables becomes available for reuse.

 Data input to SSTables is sorted to prevent random I/O during SSTable consolidation.
 After compaction, Cassandra uses the new consolidated SSTable instead of multiple old SSTables, fulfilling read requests more efficiently than before compaction.
 The old SSTable files are deleted as soon as any pending reads finish using the files.
 Disk space occupied by old SSTables becomes available for reuse.